 - Must State If You're a Cop: The episode opens with Badger selling drugs on a park bench.
 A lanky looking dude named Getz walks up to him and asks if he's selling.
 Badger says he so smells bacon, pointing out two "inconspicuously" parked vans that must be surveillance vehicles.
 Getz denies that he's an undercover cop and actually considers not going through with the deal, especially when Badger makes him lift his shirt to reveal that he's not wearing a wire.
 After a bit of pondering, Getz then has an epiphany: if you ask a cop to identify himself as a cop, he is obligated to tell you.
 It's in the US Constitution.
 So Badger asks him if he's a cop.
 Getz holds up his hand, like he's swearing under oath, and says he's not a cop.
 Satisfied, Badger sells him a packet of meth.
 Getz takes the meth, then promptly whips out a gun and police badge, and arrests Badger on the spot (hilariously, the vans that Badger identified as police also pull up).
 Later, while Badger is being interrogated, he is still peeved at Getz because he still believes that urban legend and thinks Getz is screwing around with the Constitution.

-- Noodle Incident: Whatever Saul did that made him think the Cartel would want to kill him and whoever Ignacio is, it's never brought up again.
+- Noodle Incident: Whatever Saul did that made him think the Cartel would want to kill him and whoever Ignacio is, he never mentions it to Walt and Jesse again.

 - The Oner: The opening undercover drug bust is set up this way.
 There are no changes of camera angle.
 However, if you look closely, you can clearly see that the take used hidden cuts: the scene was entirely shot from one angle and plays out in one take, but it was necessary to be able to edit multiple takes together, so people walking in front of the camera are used to hide the cut.
 It clearly wasn't perfectly executed (look at the guy in the park in the background), but it's still nicely done.